Plano East Senior High School: Choir

 The Choir Program consists of three main choirs: Mixed Choir and the Men's and Women's choirs.
 Plano East Choir also has two audition-only groups called Sound Invention and Treblemakers.
 The choirs put on both a fall and a spring show during the academic year, and Sound Invention and Treblemakers also put on their own themed fall and spring shows.
 In March 2016, the Plano East Men's Choir was selected to perform at the Southwest Division of the American Choral Directors Association in Kansas City, Missouri.
-In 2021-2022, the mixed choir was selected as Texas’ best choir by TMEA to perform in San Antonio, under direction of Daniel Knight.
+In 2021-2022, the mixed choir was selected as Texas’ best choir by TMEA to perform in San Antonio.

 Theatre

 Plano East offers multiple distinct theatre-related programs, including: an advanced Technical Theatre (AT) program, a Theatre Major Studies (TMS) program, a Theatre Honors Production (THP) program, a Musical Theatre Production (MTP) program, a Drama Intensive (DI) program, and an IB Theatre program.

 All students are able to take advantage of experts that are brought in for workshops, particularly professionals from neighboring Southern Methodist University, UT Dallas and Collin College, as well as attend the North Texas Drama Auditions if they are in the 12th grade.

 The Advanced Technical Theatre students participate in all department productions while learning lighting, set design, stage managing, and sound design.
 All advanced tech students send submissions into the annual state UIL design competition.
 In the 2012 season the technical theatre department received six nominations at the state UIL design competition, scoring wins with fifth place in publicity, and fifth place in set design.
 Plano East also took home the top prize in set design.

 Theatre Major Studies is a double block, audition only class, where students focus primarily on performance and script analysis.
 Students are taught the techniques of Stanislavski, while also learning various movement based skills, such as Viewpoints.

 Theatre Honors Production is a single period, audition only class and is similar in structure to the TMS class.

-Brand new to Plano East, the Musical Theatre Production class was established in 2016 by Brian Grunkowski.
+Brand new to Plano East, the Musical Theatre Production class was established in 2016.
 Students learn about the history of musicals from script to Broadway, while learning choreography from different musicals, singing various showtunes, and exploring the musical side of theatre.
 This class is also audition only and takes place for one period (5th).